haskell/haskell-language-server/docs/contributing/contributing.md

 firefox _build/html/index.html
 ```

-Alternatively, you can build the entire thing as a Nix derivation from the flake with `nix build .#docs`.
+Alternatively, you can build the documentation as a Nix derivation from the Flake with `nix build .#docs`.

-The docs are also built and previewed on every PR, so you can check them from the PR status.
+The documentation is also built and previewed on every PR, so you can check them from the PR status.

 ## Working on code actions